WPFDevelopersOrg/WPFDevelopers.Minimal/README.md

 ###  Step 2：  App.
 Add node in Xaml；

+### 2022/08/28 Updater Nuget Version 3.2.7-preview
+1) Increase whether to open the watermark;
+2) datagrid and listview column headers are centered;
+3) Add the nuget package WPFDevelopers.Minimal.3.2.7-preview; welcome to download and experience

 ### 2022/08/06 Updater Nuget Version 3.2.6-preview
 1) Added support for adding Loading in ContentControl;
 2) Repair the issues;